DOJ charges congresswoman with assault in incident at ICE facility, drops case against Newark mayor | News Channel 3-12

 By Hannah Rabinowitz and Holmes Lybrand, CNN

-(CNN) — Democratic Rep. LaMonica McIver is facing federal charges for allegedly assaulting federal law enforcement during a chaotic melee that erupted outside of an ICE detention facility in her home state of New Jersey, acting US Attorney Alina Habba said Monday.
+(CNN) — The Department of Justice charged Democratic Rep. LaMonica McIver with assaulting federal law enforcement during a chaotic melee that erupted outside of an ICE detention facility in her home state of New Jersey, acting US Attorney Alina Habba said Monday.

 Prosecutors will, however, drop the federal trespassing charge against Newark Mayor Ras Baraka, who was arrested during the confrontation, Habba said in a news release.